...

 Visit The Azulejo Buildings And Architecture

+If you’re visiting Porto and only have two days to explore, hit up some of the city’s most stunning Azulejo buildings and architecture.
 Igreja do Carmo, Chapel Of Souls, and Igreja Paroquial de Santo Ildefonso are three must-see spots for any art enthusiast.

-These iconic places will awe you with their exquisite stylings and not to mention the centuries-old stories behind them.
+These iconic places will awe you with their exquisite stylings not to mention the centuries-old stories behind them.
 Stop by one (or all!) of these landmarks to get a feel for Porto and its amazing history!

 Related post: Where To Find Azulejos In Porto